Lamor Whitehead: Loan default, arrest, and conviction for identity theft

 In 2004, Suffolk County, New York police received complaints from nine residents claiming that their identities were being used to purchase Range Rover cars.
 After arresting one suspect, the newly formed Identity Theft Investigation Unit began to pursue Whitehead, who had shared the same address as the first suspect.

 The following year, Whitehead took a $200,000 personal loan from conductor Maximo Bragado-Darman and his son, Julio Bragado-Young.
 According to a lawsuit, Whitehead promised to repay the loan in one month along with $25,000.
 Whitehead defaulted and Bragado-Darman successfully sued Whitehead in 2008 for $306,000.
 As of 2022, Whitehead continues to owe Bragado-Daman $261,000 following a court judgement.

 Later in 2005, Whitehead was living in Teaneck, New Jersey.
+Whitehead filed for personal bankruptcy in 2006.
 Following a criminal complaint, he was arrested by the Suffolk County Police Department's Identity Theft Unit in Upper Manhattan while driving a maroon Range Rover.
 Following the arrest, police discovered that Whitehead was operating an extensive fraud and identity theft operation to take out more than $2 million in loans and purchase motor vehicles.
 More than 50 victims were identified from states including Tennessee, Georgia, and New York.
 Whitehead was charged with multiple counts of identity theft and convicted in 2008.
 He served five years in Sing Sing Correctional Facility before being released in 2013.

-Whitehead filed for personal bankruptcy in 2006.
+After his release in 2013, Whitehead founded the Leaders of Tomorrow Ministry.
+The website of the church Whitehead founded claimed that "...he was illegally convicted and sentenced..." and that he "...was released after his sentence was overturned...".